Billwilliams1952/PiCameraApp/README.md

 ## Updates

 This version should work under Python 2.X and 3.x.
 If there are any problems please send me new issues.
-One issue is with PIL ImageTk under Python 3.x.
-It was not installed on my RPI.
-If you have similar PIL Import Errors use:

-sudo apt-get install python3-pil.imagetk.

 Version 0.2 includes user interface refresh, new icons, addition of tooltips (the file **/Assets/Tooltips.txt** can be modified by the user to add his/her own tips), and additional camera functionality in accordance with https://picamera.readthedocs.io/en/release-1.13/.